Space heater: Mixed convective and radiant heaters

+Source of power

+The power source used in a radiant heater depends on the resources that are available.
+Most space heaters are either powered by electricity or combustion.

+Electricity

+Electric space heaters convert electricity into heat through the process of Joule heating.
+The main component of these heaters is called the heating element.
+Heating elements come in many different geometries and styles and can be used in either convective or radiant space heaters.

+Combustion

+Combustion space heaters convert chemical energy into heat through combustion of a fuel.
+These heaters often do not require electricity to function and can therefore be used off-the-grid.

 Safety

 Fire, burns, and carbon monoxide poisoning are the main risks of space heaters.
 About 25,000 fires are caused by space heaters in the United States each year, resulting in about 300 deaths.
 Roughly 6,000 hospital emergency department visits annually in the US are caused by space heaters, mainly from burns.

-Operation
+Fire and burns

 Improper use can increase the risk of fire and burns.
 Safe operation includes: